Rolling tachyons for separated brane-antibrane systems: Introduction

 From these results we learn that there should exist a space-time effective action for the system, that is valid for any $0\leqslant |r| <r_c$ (to be more precise, the effective action for the tachyon and distance field should admit a solution where the distance is a constant).
-Effective actions for this system were proposed in the past by Sen~\cite{Sen:2003tm} and Garousi~\cite{Garousi:2004rd}.
-The latter is obtained by a projection of the non-Abelian tachyon-DBI action for coincident non-BPS branes.
-However, as we will emphasize, the domain of validity of this action is not clear.
+Effective actions were proposed in the past by Sen~\cite{Sen:2003tm} and Garousi~\cite{Garousi:2004rd}.
+However its domain of validity is not clear.
 Indeed, it does not allow as a solution a tachyon condensation at fixed distance, even in the regime of small brane separation in string units.

-Imposing the existence of the 'half S-brane' solution at fixed distance gives strong constraints on the effective action.
-It is completely fixed up to second order in the tachyon field.
+Imposing the existence of the 'half S-brane' solution at fixed distance fixes the effective action up to second order in the tachyon field.
 In order to get the fully explicit effective action around this rolling tachyon at fixed distance without further hypothesis, we can proceed as in~\cite{Kutasov:2003er} and try to fix all the coefficients of a generic first-order Lagrangian expressed in power series.
 It fails to give a single answer for two reasons.
 First, as the 'full S-brane' solution seems not be allowed, the constraints from the tachyon equations of motion are weaker.
-Second, we would need to compute the disk partition function, to allorders in the tachyon coupling; for a generic distance analytical results for the perturbative integrals seem out of reach, from the fourth order.
-At a specific distance $r=r_c/\sqrt{2}$ this computation is possible, but tedious.
-We carried the computation up to eighth order, hoping to recognize the Taylor expansion of a simple expression.
+Second, we would need to compute the disk partition function, to all orders in the tachyon coupling; for a generic distance analytical results for the perturbative integrals seem out of reach, from the fourth order.

-We finally give an example of an effective Lagrangian for the system, based on a sensible assumption, with the expected properties.
-However, comparison with the disk partition function seems to indicate that the exact effective Lagrangian is different.